svekars/katacoda-scenarios/datum-intro/step8.md

-Now that we know the structure of our repository and files, let's try to update some of the files with different `glob` settings and see how Pachyderm will process them.
+Now tha we know the structure of our repository and files, let's try to update some of the files with different `glob` settings and see how Pachyderm will process them.